bartbutenaers/node-red-contrib-multipart-stream-decoder/README.md

     ```
     However the frame rate will not be high, due to the large amount of overhead and waiting (request - response - request - response- request - ...).
 So you won't get a smooth video this way ...

-+ **MPJEG stream URL**: Every IP camera nowadays will also offer (beside to the snapshot URL) an MJPEG stream URL, that can be used to start an MJPEG stream.
++ **MPJEG stream URL**: Most IP cameras nowadays will also offer (beside to the snapshot URL) an MJPEG stream URL, that can be used to start an MJPEG stream.
 This decoder node can be used to get an infinite stream of images from the IP camera, simply by entering the MJPEG stream URL in the config screen.
 Use a trigger node to start the stream 'once':

     ![Stream url](https://raw.githubusercontent.com/bartbutenaers/node-red-contrib-multipart-stream-decoder/master/images/stream_stream_url.png)
     ```